S0f1eM/wordpress-update-manager/README.md

 # WordPress Update Assistant Manager with wp-cli

-Script for updating all the WordPress Websites hosted with one command and wp-cli tools.
+Script for updating WordPress Websites hosted with one command and wp-cli tools.

 ## Installation